 In our three-part blog series, we’ll debate the efficacy of traditional vs. modern email security.
 In our first post, we discuss the evolution of email-borne threats and the failure of threat intelligence.
-Check back next Tuesday, to learn more about the benefits of integrating security awareness training and incident response capabilities into your email security solution.
-Then on Thursday, we’ll wrap-up our series with a checklist of modern email security standards.

 Many email-borne attacks, like spear phishing and business email compromise (BEC), rely on the pretexting of key employees in an organization.
 Cybercriminals are successful because they use psychological manipulation to trick users into making security mistakes or giving away sensitive information.
 If the phisher can gain the recipient’s confidence and trust, then the attacker can swiftly extract information, commit fraud, or gain system access.